 That’s why I made sure to call in a plumber Baulkham Hills locals swear by—someone who understands that beautiful kitchens still need hidden heroes behind the walls.
 Good plumbing isn’t glamorous, but it’s the unsung foundation that keeps everything running smoothly, especially in a narrow farmhouse setup where every inch counts.

 Now that things are flowing properly (literally), I can finally enjoy my kitchen the way I always imagined: full of gadgets, flour-dusted counters, and enough waffles to feed the neighbors.
+It’s a reminder that even the most high-tech espresso machine or double oven is only as good as the water and gas systems that support it.

 Case in point: I’ve always meant to have one or two upper cabinets and the rest open shelves.
 That’s exactly what I did too, and because I finally finished tiling the back splash, I could finally put up the shelves.